Classification:Student Services Professional 2 (E)

 * Encourage student involvement in traditional and non-traditional leadership activities.

-25 * The Resident Director serves as primary live-in administrator to one to 3 residence halls.
+25* The Resident Director serves as primary live-in administrator to one to 3 residence halls or over larger complexes.

 * Responsible for the daily operation/management and supervision of a residence hall(s) with 200-400 students.

-* Maintain accurate and up to date administrative records including data on occupancy, discipline, maintenance, key control, activity logs and student information, programs, conduct, budgets etc. throughout the academic year
+* Maintain accurate and up to date administrative records including data on occupancy, case management, maintenance, key control, activity logs and student information, programs, budgets etc. throughout the academic year

 * Evaluate, intervene in and /or refer student disciplinary issues, crises and personal issues and make recommendations for responses based on behavior concerns.